-It is essential to establish a clear exit strategy to ensure the loan can be repaid (either via sale or remortgage) to avoid paying high penalty interest rates and possibly losing the property to repossession if the loan cannot be repaid.
-Borrowers should remember, just like a mortgage, the property may be at risk if the loan repayments are not kept up to date.
+It is essential to establish a clear exit strategy to ensure the loan can be repaid (either via sale or re-mortgage) to avoid paying high penalty interest rates.
+Borrowers should remember, if you service the monthly interest from your own resources, just like a mortgage, the property may be at risk of repossession if the payments are not made on time.

 Choosing a lender

-There are an increasing number of short term lenders entering the market and choosing one can be a minefield particularly as some types of bridging finance require a regulated lender.
-For landlords and property investors however, the type of bridging loan required is usually of the non-regulated variety so it is not essential to use an FCA registered lender.
-Many reputable bridging lenders are members of the Association of Short Term Lenders, a self-regulating body which operates a strict code of conduct to ensure that borrowers are treated fairly.
+There are an increasing number of short-term lenders entering the market and choosing one can be a minefield, particularly as some types of bridging finance require a regulated lender.
+However, for landlords and property investors, the type of bridging loan required is usually non-regulated, so it is not essential to use an FCA registered lender.
+Many reputable bridging lenders are members of the Association of Short-Term Lenders.
+This self-regulating body operates a strict code of conduct to ensure that borrowers are treated fairly.

-Bridging finance is such a specialist area, it is always advisable to seek the services of a specialist broker or independent financial adviser.
-They will take time to understand the property, its location, the borrower’s circumstances and funding requirements and be best placed to match these components with the most suitable lender.
+Bridging finance is such a specialist area and it is always advisable to seek the services of a specialist broker or independent financial adviser.
+They will take time to understand the property, its location, the borrower’s circumstance, funding requirements and be best placed to match these components with the most suitable lender.

-If you would like to apply or discuss your requirements for short-term finance with one of our specialist consultants then please contact us on 0845 345 6788.
+If you would like to apply or discuss your requirements for short-term finance, please submit an enquiry here or call us on 0345 345 6788.

 Why use Mortgages for Business